swedishdeveloper/just-merge/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started

+Add your environment variables to a `.env` file.
+You can use `.env.example` as a template.

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev